-TERC comprises a dedicated team of more than 100 staff members based all around the United States.
+TERC comprises a dedicated team of approximately 90 staff members based all around the United States.
 Approximately 60 percent of these staff members hold advanced degrees across a range of disciplines, and many of them have achieved national and international recognition for their contributions to their individual fields as well as educational research, curriculum development, and professional development.
 We share the common goal of transforming STEM education, making STEM more accessible to all learners, and igniting passion for lifelong learning.

 Arthur Nelson founds TERC

 TERC begins work in program evaluations